mifi/ffmpeg-build-script/README.md

 ./build-ffmpeg --build
 ```

-If all is well, test it.
-Then commit and then push:
+If all is well, test it and commit.

 ```bash
 git push